Red Light Therapy at Home vs Alternatives: Price, Perks, and Products

 When the red and NIR(near-infrared) wavelengths were implemented into the LED tech, this modification became something similar to the previously approved laser treatments with lower costs.

 This isn’t a brand new finding.
 Red light treatment has been around for nearly 50 years, but medical professionals have lately begun to recognize its potential.
+For a more in-depth review on possible mistakes you may make at home click here.

 What is Red Light Therapy?